Why This is the Best Manual Mower

 Photos of Our Mower

-We tried several cylinders mowers before sticking with this one, here’s why:
+We tried several manual mowers before sticking with this one, here’s why:

 - This model was the sturdiest of them all, and it’s obvious that this product will not break easily.